mtlynch/mtlynch.io/_posts/2018-12-04-retrofit-docker-gcs.md

 # Pushing new releases

 This architecture makes it easy to push new releases.
-Any time you want to update the app or its dependencies, simply build a new image and push it to GCR:
+Any time you want to update the app or its dependencies, build a new image and push it to GCR:

 ```bash
 docker build --tag "$LOCAL_IMAGE_NAME" .